David Abraham (television executive): Wonderhood Studios

 In April 2018, Abraham announced the launch of a new company, Wonderhood Studios.
 The stated aims of the business are to forge a new model in the creative industries by bringing together skills and capabilities that until now have operated separately.
-The new company will be structured in the form of adjacent studios: one will produce ambitious programming across multiple genres for broadcasters and platforms while another will serve as a full-strength creative agency for major brands.
-Both studios will be supported by a third specialism in media data insight and the development of future digital networks.
+The company is structured in the form of five adjacent studios: a television production company, advertising agency, social media content maker, design studio and data insight specialist.